comp-int-hum/llm_based_post_ocr_correction_analysis/README.md

 error rates are examined -- comparing traditional methods and more historically-specific questions

-NERs are identified, and compared between methods.
+B) NERs are identified, and compared between methods.
 The embeddings of these NERs are also compared, simulating potential downstream historical usage.